daniel-lopez-puig/home_service_robot_project/README.md

 # map_my_world
-map_my_world is basic robot simulation focused on localization.
-This project can be used as a base/template project to start your own modified project of localization using amcl pkg.
+map_my_world is basic robot simulation focused on 2D & 3D mapping and localization.
+This project can be used as a base/template project to start your own modified project.

 It is basically composed by three different components:
 - The simulation of the robot that holds a world and a very simple robot inside.
-- Configuration for amcl package that enables the robot to get information from laser and odometry and outputs the localization.
+- Configuration for rtabmap_ros package that enables the robot to get information from RGBD camera and odometry and outputs the 3D map and his localization.
-- A map of the world well configured

 # Installation
 This simulation have been created and tested in: